 Online reputation is important for all businesses.
-A reputation can determine the number of clients a business may have and their ability to retain those clients.
+A reputation can determine the number of clients a business may have and its ability to retain those clients.
 Good online reputations can increase growth in your customer base on a global scale, create new business opportunities, developed higher trust amongst customers, and increased profits.
 On the other hand, a bad online reputation can be detrimental to a business.
 Some companies do not recover from having a bad online reputation.
 The business will lose customers, employees, and company morale.
 Inevitably, this will decrease growth in all areas and cause the business to downfall.
 Many businesses who suffer from having a bad online reputation may be surprised to know there are tips that they can use that may improve their online reputation.
 Here are 6 ways to combat a bad online reputation.

 Create a presence on all social media platforms